Careers360 Logo

 (d) (iii) and (iv)

-For having good qualities of different plants, the process of crossing between genetically dissimilar plants are used and this process is called hybridisation.
-There are multiple type of hybridisation and they are developed for different needs.
+Explanation: For having good qualities of different plants, the process of crossing between genetically dissimilar plants is used and this process is called hybridization.
+In genetically modified crops, we tried to introduce genes of the desired character into any plant.
+There are multiple type of hybridization and they are developed for different needs.

-• If this crossing is done between different varieties, it is called Intervarietal hybridisation.
+• If this crossing is done between different varieties, it is called Intervarietal hybridization.

-• If the crossing is done between different genes, then it is called inter- generic hybridisation.
+• If the crossing is done between different genes, then it is called inter- generic hybridization.

-• If crossing is done between different species of same gene it is called inter-specific hybridisation.
+• If crossing is done between different species of same gene it is called inter-specific hybridization.

 • In genetically modified crops we tried to introduce genes of the desired character into any plant.